nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-09-llc_taxation_deductions_planning.md

 -   **State tax obligations:** In addition to federal taxes, LLCs may also be subject to state-level taxes and fees.
 Understanding your state's tax requirements is crucial for avoiding penalties and minimizing liability.

 -   **Reviewing your legal structure:** As an LLC grows and evolves, it may be beneficial to review its legal structure to maximize tax advantages and protect against liability.
-Consulting with a legal professional can help you determine if a change in structure - [such as becoming an S-corp or C-corp](https://www.businessinitiative.org/s-corp-vs-c-corp/) - is appropriate for your business needs.
+Consulting with a legal professional can help you determine if a change in structure - <a href="https://www.businessinitiative.org/comparison/s-corp-vs-c-corp/" target="_blank">such as becoming an S-corp or C-corp</a> - is appropriate for your business needs.

 By following these additional steps to tax planning, LLC owners can further optimize their tax strategy, minimize liability, and maximize deductions.